stella3d/job-system-cookbook/README.md

 ### [Change Mesh Vertices Every Frame](Assets/Scripts/MeshVerticesParallelUpdate.cs)

-Modify all 20678 vertices of a mesh in parellel every frame, using Perlin noise & sin(time).
+Modify all 20678 vertices of a mesh in parallel every frame, using Perlin noise & sin(time).

 Uses a single job.

 ### [Change Mesh Vertices & Normals Every Frame](Assets/Scripts/MeshVerticesParallelUpdate.cs)

-Modify all vertices & normals of a mesh in parellel every frame.
+Modify all vertices & normals of a mesh in parallel every frame.

 This is the *most visually interesting example*.
 Uses a more complex single job.